rocky-linux/documentation/docs/guides/automation/anacron.md

 ##  Assumption

 * You have understood the basic knowledge of bash, python or other scripting/programming tools, and want to run the script automatically.
-* You are logged in as the root user, or switch to root with `su-root`
+* You are logged in as the root user, or switch to root with `su - root`

 ##  Anacron Introduction
 **anacron is used to run commands on a regular basis, and the operating frequency is defined in units of days.
 It is suitable for computers that do not run 24/7, such as laptops and desktops.
 Suppose you have a scheduled task (such as a backup script) to be run in the early morning of every day using crontab.
 When you fall asleep, your desktop/laptop is shut down.
 Your backup script will not be executed.
 However, if you use anacron, you can rest assured that the next time you turn on the desktop/laptop, the backup script will be executed. **